Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Ivory Coast and from Jakarta.
+I'm losing my edge to the kids from Macedonia and from Tehran.

 But I was there.